 Without further ado, let’s dive right in.

 Like all other colored stones, the primary pricing factor, when it comes to a sapphire, will depend on its color saturation and intensity.
-Sapphires can be found in an array of colors ranging from pink, to yellow, to teal.
+Sapphires can be found in an array of colors ranging from pink, white, to yellow, to teal.
 The rarest type of sapphire, and the most expensive, is the Padparadscha sapphire.
 Blue however, is the most popular, and each color has its own grading system.

 As mentioned earlier, there is no standardized grading system for color gemstones, however, most reputable jewelers will have their own system for identifying intensities.
 The most desired color will be a velvety blue to violetish blue.
 For other colors, such as pink or yellow, a vivid color is more preferred.
 What one should consider, is if the stone is fully saturated throughout.